-hey dee ho educational services have been providing specialist education programs for the babies, toddlers and pre schoolers since 1987.
-Today, our programs operate in approximately 400 Early Learning Centres across Australia with over 15,000 children participating in hey dee ho programs every week.
+hey dee ho educational services have been providing specialist education programs for babies, toddlers and pre schoolers since 1987.
+Today, our programs operate in approximately 400 Early Learning Services across Australia with over 15,000 children participating in hey dee ho programs every week.

 With over 30 years experience in the early childhood education sector, we are continually ensuring our programs are innovative and reflect best practice.
 Entertaining and engaging, each of our programs meet industry compliance requirements ensuring our services stand out from the rest.

 While our focus is providing educational programs to children from birth to age twelve, we also offer intergenerational sessions at aged care facilities, perform public and private concerts, conduct birthday party entertainment and provide entertainment for charities including Ronald McDonald House, Variety Children’s Charity, Relay for Life and more.

 Hey dee ho history:

 The brainchild of two creative women, Judy McCann and Loreen Chalmers, Music for Tinies came into being in 1987 on Victoria’s beautiful Mornington Peninsula.
 In 1996, Jenny Wilkinson walked into a class with her 3 year old son.
 A professional musician, Jenny was immediately taken with the program and the benefits of music on the developing brains of babies and toddlers.
 When the opportunity arose to purchase the business in 1997, Jenny assumed the helm, with the vision of expanding the program across Melbourne.